-We earned approximately 15%, 40%, and 48% of our revenue from one customer in the Jefferson Terminal segment during the years ended December 31, 2021, 2020 and 2019, respectively, and 45% from one customer in the Transtar segment during the year ended December 31, 2021 (based on FTAI's period of ownership of Transtar).
-As of December 31, 2021, accounts receivable from two customers from the Jefferson Terminal and Transtar segments represented 48% of total accounts receivable, net.
-As of December 31, 2020, accounts receivable from two customers in the Jefferson Terminal segment represented 63% of total accounts receivable, net.
+We earned approximately 20%, 40%, and 48% of our revenue from one customer in the Jefferson Terminal segment during the nine-months ended September 30, 2021 and years ended December 31, 2020 and 2019, respectively, and 26% from one customer in the Transtar segment during the nine-months ended September 30, 2021 (based on FTAI's period of ownership of Transtar).
+As of September 30, 2021, accounts receivable from three customers from the Jefferson Terminal, Ports and Terminals and Transtar segments represented 77% of total accounts receivable, net.
+As of December 31, 2019, and 2020, accounts receivable from two customers in the Jefferson Terminal segment represented 63% and 71% of total accounts receivable, net, respectively.

 There are inherent risks whenever a large percentage of total revenues are concentrated with a limited number of customers.
 It is not possible for us to predict the future level of demand for our services that will be generated by these customers or the future demand for the products and services of these customers in the end-user marketplace.
 In addition, revenues from these customers may fluctuate from time to time based on the commencement and completion of projects, the timing of which may be affected by market conditions or other factors, some of which may be outside of our control.
 If any of these customers experience declining or delayed sales due to market, economic or competitive conditions, we could be pressured to reduce the prices we charge for our services or we could lose a major customer.
-Any such development could have an adverse effect on our margins and financial position, and would negatively affect our revenues and results of operations and/or trading price of our common stock.
+Any such development could have an adverse effect on our margins and financial position, and would negatively affect our revenues and results of operations and/or trading price of our common stock